 The German-language digital-media magazine DIGITAL PRODUCTION has organised and implemented the animago AWARD annually since 1997.
-From 2009 until 2015, the Medienboard Berlin-Brandenburg was the event’s major funding partner.
-Starting in 2016 the Bavarian State Ministry for Economic Affairs and Media, energy and Technology and the Munich City Department for Culture will be supporting the animago project.
+From 2016 until 2018, the Bavarian State Ministry for Economic Affairs and Media, energy and Technology and the Munich City Department for Culture were the event’s major funding partner.
+Starting in 2019 the Bavarian State Ministry for Digital Media will be supporting the animago project.
 The animago AWARD is a competition that honours outstanding international work in the fields of 3D Animation & Still, Visual Effects, Visualization and Design.

 An independent jury of experts selects three nominees per category and chooses a single winner from out of these three.
-The “Best Still” and “Best Feature Film” categories are simultaneously a readers’ choice award organised by DIGITAL PRODUCTION magazine.
+The “Best Still” category is simultaneously a readers’ choice award organised by DIGITAL PRODUCTION magazine.
 In this particular case, readers of DIGITAL PRODUCTION magazine as well as members of the Social Media Communities are given the opportunity to vote online and choose a winner from out of the three nominated entries.
-The final winners in all categories are presented with their awards at a gala ceremony held during the animago AWARD & CONFERENCE on 25/26 October 2018.
-The animago is a leading international gathering that takes place in Munich´s Gasteig Cultural Centre.
+The final winners in all categories are presented with their awards at a gala ceremony held during the animago 2019 on November 2-5, 2019.
+The animago is a leading international gathering that takes place in Munich´s Alte Kongresshalle .

-The international standing of the animago AWARD is underlined by the almost 1,000 submissions it received from 58 different nations in 2017.
+The international standing of the animago AWARD is underlined by the 865 submissions it received from 61 different nations in 2018.
 For creatives working in the field of digital media production, the animago offers an opportunity to showcase and compare their work among the digital community.
 The animago acknowledges both established professionals and young and up-and-coming talent in equal measure.
 The animago considers itself to be a promoter and dynamic platform for a rapidly evolving industry.
 It links creativity and art using digital tools with a high level of technical expertise and also works to enhance public awareness of the industry.

 The animago process is carried out by DETAIL Business Information GmbH (publisher of DIGITAL PRODUCTION magazine) and involves no recourse to legal action.

 In the case of commissioned works, the organisers will assume that the individual or entity submitting the work has been given permission to participate in the animago competition and/or that he/she is in possession of the unrestricted copyright to the submission.
-The deadline for submission is midnight on 30 June 2018 Central European Summer Time in Munich, Germany.
+The extended deadline for submission is midnight on 31 July 2019 Central European Summer Time in Munich, Germany.
 The organisers of the animago retain the right to grant an extension of the submission deadline.
 If the organisers choose to do so, the extension will be communicated via the website www.animago.com.